3D XPoint: As a standard SSD

-Most Optane devices present themselves as a NVMe solid-state drive (SSD) to the computer.
-They may connect to the computer using a M.2 format, a U.2 format, or a PCI Express add-in card format.
+Most Optane devices present themselves as an NVMe solid-state drive (SSD) to the computer.
+They may connect to the computer using an M.2 format, a U.2 format, or a PCI Express add-in card format.
 When Optane is used as an ordinary SSD (in any of these formats), its compatibility requirements are the same as for any traditional SSD.
-Therefore, compatibility depends only upon whether the hardware, operating system and drivers can support NVMe and similar SSDs - ability to be plugged into the hardware, operating system, BIOS/UEFI and driver support for NVMe, and adequate cooling.
+Therefore, compatibility depends only upon whether the hardware, operating system, and drivers can support NVMe and similar SSDs—the ability to be plugged into the hardware, operating system, BIOS/UEFI, and driver support for NVMe, and adequate cooling.
 Optane SSDs are therefore compatible with a wide range of older and newer chipsets and CPUs (including non-Intel chipsets and CPUs.)

 As a cache for a slower drive

-Intel markets a small subset of its Optane devices as "Intel Optane Memory", as opposed to the regular "Optane SSD".
+Intel markets a small subset of its Optane devices as "Intel Optane Memory," as opposed to the regular "Optane SSD."
 They too are attached via M.2 and are able to present themselves as an SSD.
-However, on supported combinations of Intel motherboards (with chipset and BIOS) and CPUs, these devices can be also be used as a cache for a slower device.
+However, on supported combinations of Intel motherboards (with chipset and BIOS) and CPUs, these devices can also be used as a cache for a slower device.

 According to Intel, Optane Memory operates in a mode with lower latency compared to Optane SSDs.
-Caching is performed by an extension of the Rapid Storage Technology driver, which automatically selects the more frequently-used parts of another drive to be included in the cache.
+Caching is performed by an extension of the Rapid Storage Technology driver, which automatically selects the more frequently used parts of another drive to be included in the cache.

-(Some early Optane-branded SSDs are regular NAND devices with a Optane cache.)
+(Some early Optane-branded SSDs are regular NAND devices with an Optane cache.)

 As main memory

-Intel markets some "Optane SSDs" with "Intel Memory Drive Technology".
-These devices use regular PCIe (M.2, U.2, or PCIe AIC) interfaces, but besides presenting themselves as SSDs, are also able to present themselves as main memory given cooperation from the operating system.
+Intel marketed some "Optane SSDs" with "Intel Memory Drive Technology."
+These devices use regular PCIe (M.2, U.2, or PCIe AIC) interfaces but, besides presenting themselves as SSDs, are also able to present themselves as main memory given cooperation from the operating system.
 When used as memory, they are always used as if they are volatile memory; the main benefit is cost.
 Good performance can be expected for adding up to 8 times the system's real memory capacity, according to Intel's configuration guide.
 Earlier Optane SSDs can also be used this way after purchasing a separate license for the MDT software.

 More unusual are the "Optane Persistent Memory" modules (2019) or Data Center Persistent Memory Modules (DCPMMs) that plug into regular DIMM slots, making them NVDIMMs.
 On supported motherboards, they are directly connected to the CPU's memory controller, like regular memory is.
-They can be used as if they are volatile memory, or in a "persistent memory" mode where they operate like a very fast block device.
+They can be used as if they were volatile memory or in a "persistent memory" mode where they operate like a very fast block device.
 Up to 512 GB is available as a single module.
-They are one order of magnitude higher latency than SDRAM, compared to the other Optane options which have two orders of magnitudes of latency difference.
+They are one order of magnitude higher latency than SDRAM, compared to the other Optane options, which have two orders of magnitude of latency difference.